You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 - Squeeze your chest muscles at the top of the movement to maximize the contraction.

-The standing dumbbell horizontal press is another way to work on your chest without a bench.
-However, it also works multiple other muscles of the upper body and requires you to hold the dumbbells against gravity all the time, which makes it difficult to perform, especially for beginners.
+The standing dumbbell press is another way to work on your chest without a bench.
+It involves standing in a staggered stance and pressing the dumbbells against the chest.

 - Grab a pair of dumbbells with a neutral grip and stand straight in the split stance.